Adult Learn to Row

 Bring a full water bottle with you!
 There are bathrooms and water available nearby, but when you are on the water, options are limited and that’s not what we want people on the seawall to know who are are.

-Gloves: people ask about wearing gloves.
-Some people wear them, some don’t: that’s up to you.
+Gloves: Some people wear them, some don’t.
 They help protect you from calluses, but they don’t necessarily help you learn the proper grip.

 Why do you need to know how to swim?
 Rowing happens (in our situation) on the ocean.
 We are not planning for you to end up in the water (that would be swimming, not rowing), but because it could happen we want to be prepared for that eventuality.

-Cell phones: like rings and jewelry, we row on False creek which is saltwater.
-Some people put them in zip lock freezer bags, or special waterproof bags.
+Cell phones: Some people put them in zip lock freezer bags, or special waterproof bags.
 However, like rings, they are best left at home just to avoid compromising their integrity.

 Should you be early?
 Being 10 to 15 minutes early really helps us all out.
 Conversely, one person being late means the whole group will have problems launching in a reasonable time.
 Please contact your coach if you are going to be late.